What is GDPR Compliance

 c) Add a checkbox: The main goal of the message is to let users know that they can get back to the site if they choose to.

-8) Analyse Data Processors or outside services
+8) Analyse Data Processors or Outside Services

-One critical thing to do is know if the company's services directly using the datasets complies with the GDPR.
+One critical thing to do is know if the company's services directly using the datasets comply with the GDPR.
 Being aware of the privacy policies of any company/employer that you are directly or indirectly using is necessary.

 For instance, if they are handling the work for your company, then you have to ensure that they will harmonise with the policy for the privacy.
 This would imply that they would have to follow the regulations of GDPR too.

-9) Analyse the global data transfer
+9) Analyse the Global Data Transfer

 If your company website relies on sending Personal User Data from the EU to non-EU countries, you must ask yourself the following questions:

-a) Have you gone through the required GDPR risk assessment before the user data transfer?
+a) Have you gone through the required GDPR Risk Assessment before the user data transfer?

 10) Conduct a Data Protection Impact Assessment (DPIA)

 According to the GDPR, conducting DPIA for high-risk Data Processing activities is mandatory.
-DPIA implies evaluating the risks and impacts on personal privacy and implementation of appropriate measures to avoid them.
-Categorise and assess the inherent risks emerging in your Data Processing and establish the particular safeguards to secure Personal Data.
+DPIA implies evaluating the risks and impacts on personal privacy and implementing appropriate measures to avoid them.

-11) Implement security measures
+11) Implement Security Measures

-12) Data subject rights
+12) Data Subject Rights

-a) Right to access: Make sure that the data is processed as requested and send the copies.
+a) Right to Access: Make sure that the data is processed as requested and send the copies.

-b) Right to rectification: Correct incomplete or inaccurate records immediately.
+b) Right to Rectification: Correct incomplete or inaccurate records immediately.

-c) Right to erasure: Delete data when no longer needed and when the consent has been withdrawn.
+c) Right to Erasure: Delete data when no longer needed and when the consent has been withdrawn.

-d) Right to restrict processing: Some persons may prevent data processing in certain situations.
+d) Right to Restrict Processing: Some persons may prevent data processing in certain situations.

-e) Right to data portability: Get data in a structured form and dispatch it to another controller.
+e) Right to Data Portability: Get data in a structured form and dispatch it to another controller.

-f) Right to object: Object to data processing, except in case of compelling reasons.
+f) Right to Object: Object to data processing, except in case of compelling reasons.

-13) Data breach response
+13) Data Breach Response

 14) Data Protection Officer (DPO)